 Children: none

-Content: Element containing the proportion of the total assessment target affected by the threat.
+Content: Element containing the proportion of the total assessment target affected by the threat as described in the IUCN threats classification scheme.
 Possible values are: ¨Affects the whole assessment target (>90%)¨, ¨Affects the majority of the assessment target (50-90%)¨, ¨Affects the minority of the assessment target (<50%)¨ and ¨Unknown¨.

 Attribute: id, version, selected, assigned-by